BlackAlexander/uncertainty-gambit/README.md

 1. Download the latest release from the [Release Page](https://github.com/BlackAlexander/uncertainty-gambit/releases).
 2. You can opt for unzipping the archive for the pre-installed version, or installing the game using the _.air_ file.
 It requires [Adobe AIR](https://airsdk.harman.com/runtime).
-3. Double-click the _Uncertainty-Gambit.exe_ file to launch the game.
+3. Double-click the executable file to launch the game.

 ## System Requirements